 Yogis ages of 16-17 may practice at PPY with a parent/guardian’s consent.
 Stay tuned for kids yoga coming summer 2018!

 Do I need to sign up for class in advance?

 We recommend that you sign up for PPY classes in advance using the scheduling link to MBO here or on the MBO app.
-You may also drop-in to class at least 10 minute before class begins, space permitted.
-We understand that life happens, but if you miss a class that you have signed up for in advance, and fail to cancel more than 2 hours before class, you may be charged for the class as if you attended.
+You may also drop-in to class at least 10 minutes before class begins, space permitted.
+We understand that life happens, but if you miss a class that you have signed up for in advance, and fail to cancel more than 2 hours before class, you may be charged for the class as if you attended, or charged a penalty.

 PPY is open Monday, Wednesday, and Friday from 11am-5pm, as well as briefly before and after each class.
 Studio doors open 15 minutes before and after each class.
 See our class schedule.